Take the best travel photos with a DSLR camera or cellphone

+There's something about travel photos that can bring us right back to the time and place of the shots.
 It doesn’t matter what kind of camera you use on vacation.
-You can bring home amazing photographs to show off to family and friends when you use these tips.
+You can bring home amazing photographs to show off to family and friends.

 Embrace the Rule of Thirds

 Your camera or phone likely will have a setting to create a nine-box grid in the viewfinder.
 Turn that on to make it easier to apply the Rule of Thirds when framing your shot.
 The principle divides an image into thirds, vertically and horizontally.
-Intersecting points of the grid lines are where your eyes are naturally drawn when you first view an image.
-Placing your subject, whether it’s a person, building or landmark, at those points is a good compositional technique.
+The grid lines' intersecting points are where your eyes are naturally drawn when you first view an image.
+Placing your subject, whether it’s a person, building, or landmark, at those points is a good compositional technique.
 You can put this principle to use with landscape photography in the foothills of the Rockies or evocative scenes of Umbria and Tuscany by placing the horizon on the lower third of the image rather than directly in the middle.

 Think in Layers

 There are three layers to any space: the foreground, middle ground, and background.
 Consider all three when composing your photo.
-If you’re taking a photo of Notre-Dame Cathedral in Paris, think about how you could place the attraction in the middle ground or background of the photo with the book stalls along the Seine in the foreground.
-These foreground or background items add depth, providing context and a sense of scale for your photo’s subject.
+If you’re taking a photo of the Pyramids of Giza, think about how you could place them in the middle-ground or background of the photo with the Egyptian desert taking up the foreground.
+Using layers, like the foreground or background, helps add depth, providing context and a sense of scale for your photo’s subject.

 Draw Focus to the Main Attraction

-Roads, hiking trails, rivers, vineyard rows, and fences are some of the features that can be used as leading lines when framing your shot.
-The idea is to use these naturally occurring lines to draw a viewer’s eye to the actual subject of your photo.
-If you’re photographing a windmill in Provence, you could use the rows of a lavender field to lead your viewer right up to the windmill, just like your driveway leads to your home.
+Roads, hiking trails, rivers, vineyard rows, and fences are some great features that can be used as "leading lines" when framing your shot.
+The idea is to use these naturally occurring lines to draw a viewer’s eye to your photo's actual subject.
+If you’re photographing a windmill in Holland, you could use the rows of a tulip field to lead your viewer right up to the windmill, just like your driveway leads to your home.

 Frame a Subject

-Framing also uses naturally occurring features in your setting.
-This compositional technique draws attention to the subject of your image.
+Framing also uses features of your setting.
+This compositional technique draws attention directly to your image's subject by "framing" it.
 Windows, tree branches, doorways, gates, flowers, and bridges can all be used as framing devices.
-These items should be in the foreground of your image and create a natural frame around the subject in the middle ground or background.
-While on a guided excursion through the Monteverde Cloud Forest Reserve in Costa Rica, you’ll cross six suspension bridges where you can try this technique while taking images of your travel companions heading into the tropical rainforest.
+Whatever you choose, it should be in the photograph's foreground and create a natural "frame" around the subject in the middle ground or background.
+While touring the Greek islands, try framing your subject with pillars or looking through an ancient wall.

 Think Outside the Box